- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 The 6 Nights - How It Actually Went

 Here's my background: CS degree.
 3.5 years at Tata Consultancy Services writing automation code.
-Then 3 years in product — no code, all strategy.
+Then 3 years in product - no code, all strategy.
 Founded a marketplace.
 Did a PM internship at a Zürich AI startup.
 Hadn't touched React once in my life.
-Then I opened Claude.
+Then I opened Claude Code.

 The Plan - No Code, Just Clarity